basiclaser/fm/tutorial/fm-1/tutorial-1-fm-naive.md

 3. Then we will pick a small project and analyse the requirements, and make our first simple attempt at providing a small framework for that project.

-4. Make our first attempt at making a framework.
+4. Make our first attempt at making a quick framework under 60 lines.

-5. At the end of each part, there is a small reading list to expose you to some relevant javascript concepts, which I strongly recommend checking out!

 ---

 Just for some perspective, here’s a matrix of common problems that frameworks try to solve: